sa-es-ir/SysManager/README.md

 # SysManager
-SysManager is a windows application to monitor your windows and manage win process This is project for the university.
+SysManager is a windows application to monitor your windows and manage win process

+This is project for the university when I was student.